ubc-library-rc/rdm/content/07_data_dictionary.md

 Once your data dictionary is created, store it where your data files are kept (here is our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)).
 Having the data dictionary nearby makes access to the guidebook more convenient, and it’s stored in a place where other important files are.

+### UBC Research Electronic Data Capture (REDCap)
+{: .no_toc}

+REDCap is an application that helps build and manage surveys and databases for data collection.
+This tool may also be useful for designing and managing data dictionaries.
+In REDCap, there is the option to download the data dictionary file (in CSV format), make edits to fit your research variables (adding, removing, or modifying existing elements), and then re-upload the file to REDCap to apply the changes.

+UBC runs two instances of REDCap: [UBC Advanced Research Computing (ARC)](https://arc.ubc.ca/software/redcap) and [UBC Faculty of Medicine](https://restech.med.ubc.ca/our-services/electronic-data-collection/).
+* Please contact UBC ARC for more information about which instance to use for your research.

 ## Stylistic considerations for a data dictionary

 How your data dictionary is written is also important.
 Consider some of these best practices for data documentation: